meta-mdnoor-alam/get2016/README.md

-## This is Master branch.
-Please choose your required branch.
+## DBMS-Session4

+Please read the questions from above the script commands.